NCrashed/FostomEngine/README.md

 Gigavoxels, Procedural Worlds.
 But all of them are closed or unrelased.

-This engine based on Gigavoxel technology described in [http://maverick.inria.fr/Publications/2011/Cra11/](this paper).
+This engine based on Gigavoxel technology described in [this paper](http://maverick.inria.fr/Publications/2011/Cra11/).
 The article can be seen as disign document and road map for the project.